YeabinMoonEcon/starter-hugo-academic3/content/project/example/index.md

 ---
-title: Long Term Effects of Graduating in a Recession for Economics Ph.D.s
+title: Effects of Entry Economic Conditions on the Career of Economics Ph.D.
 summary: abstract here
 #tags:
 #- Deep Learning